-Again this school year, schools administering the tests with paper-based testing (PBT) will be afforded a three-day window to administer the two-day tests.
-Each Local Education Agency (LEA - district, charter, religious, or independent school) should choose two consecutive school days for the primary test administration for each grade of the test within the established testing window.
+Again this school year, schools administering the English Language Arts and Mathematics tests with paper-based testing (PBT) will be afforded a three-day window to administer the two-day tests.
+Each Local Education Agency (LEA-district, charter, religious, or independent school) should choose two consecutive school days for the primary English Language Arts and Mathematics test administration for each grade of the test within the established testing window.
 These two days may differ by grade.
 All schools within the LEA that are administering the paper-based tests to students should adhere to the same locally selected primary testing days to the extent this is feasible.
-The primary testing window for computer-based tests (CBT) continues to be six school days long.

-Make-ups for PBT and CBT may begin on the school day immediately following the last day of the primary test administration.
+Make-ups for PBT may begin on the school day immediately following the last day of the primary test administration.
 If an LEA chooses the first and second days of the testing window as its primary testing days for a certain grade, make-ups may begin on the third day.